COSIMA/ACCESS-OM2-1-025-010deg-report/README.md

 #### To edit text via Overleaf v2 beta
 Warning: Overleaf v2 is beta software.
 Use at your own risk.

+You won't be able to see the figures when using Overleaf.

 ##### Initial setup
 1. Sign up to [GitHub](https://github.com), go to  [https://github.com/OceansAus/ACCESS-OM2-1-025-010deg-report](https://github.com/OceansAus/ACCESS-OM2-1-025-010deg-report) and click _Fork_ (top right corner).
 This will give you your own copy of the report hosted on your GitHub page.
 2. Sign up to [Overleaf](https://overleaf.com).
 3. Go to [https://v2.overleaf.com](https://v2.overleaf.com), choose _New Project_ -> _Import from GitHub_, give Overleaf write access to your GitHub repositories (if you're OK with that), and import ACCESS-OM2-1-025-010deg-report from your fork.
+4. Set the "overleaf" boolean to false in the header of ACCESS-OM2-1-025-010deg.tex.
 ##### Workflow
 1. Do your edits in [https://v2.overleaf.com](https://v2.overleaf.com).
 2. Choose _Menu_ -> _Sync_ -> _GitHub_ to push your changes back to your fork on GitHub.